 - Double check - always check the extracted text of a document to be sure it matches the content in other views.
 Whenever possible, review from the Extracted Text viewer.

 - When in doubt, ask - if something confuses you, don't guess.
 Ask a system admin or project manager about the right course of action.

 Active Learning predicts which documents will be responsive or nonresponsive based on the contents of the document itself.
 Family members, date range, custodian identity, and other outside factors do not affect the rankings.
 Because of this, the Active Learning engine learns best when documents are coded based only on text within the four corners of the document.

-When you code documents as positive or negative in the Active Learning queue, you are both coding the document and teaching the engine what a responsive document looks like.
-Therefore, your positive or negative coding decisions should follow the "four corners" rule: code only based on text within the body of the document, not based on surrounding factors.
+When you code documents in the Active Learning queue, you are both coding the document and teaching the engine what a responsive document looks like.
+Therefore, your coding decisions should follow the "four corners" rule: code only based on text within the body of the document, not based on surrounding factors.

-Having one or two documents that fail this rule will not harm the overall accuracy of Active Learning's predictions.
-However, if you want to track large numbers of documents which are responsive for reasons outside of the four corners, we recommend talking to the project manager about either setting up a third, neutral choice on the coding field for those, or adding a secondary coding field.
-Neutral choices and other coding fields are not used to train the Active Learning engine.
+Having a one or two documents which fail this rule will not harm the overall accuracy of Active Learning's predictions.
+However, if you want to track large numbers of documents which are responsive for reasons outside of the four corners, we recommend talking to the project manager about setting up a secondary coding field for those.
+Because the secondary coding field is not used by Active Learning, it will not interfere with training the engine.